Almost three decades ago, the first People’s Revolution (Jana Andolan I) toppled the autocratic, absolute monarch.

 To reiterate the pathetic gloss: “There are bigger issues to be dealt with in today’s world compared to the small issues regarding religion and caste.”
 [Emphases mine.]

-So, firstly, what to me is, directly or indirectly, the BIGGEST source of many of — if not the most of — social, economic, and political problems our country faces as well as many of the social ills the country suffers from is — to the authors or the publisher of the textbook — a “small” issue.
-Secondly, painfully and hilariously at the same time, the authors want our about fourteen year old eighth grade children to learn and know that, even as consistently poor as our country has been — making it into the list of five or ten poorest countries in the world for years now — and even as consistently plagued by social problems throughout the modern history of country as we have been, our local issues are secondary to the “bigger issues” in “today’s world”.
+So, firstly, what to me is, directly or indirectly, the BIGGEST source of many of — if not most of — the social, economic, and political problems our country faces as well as many of the social ills the country suffers from is a “small” issue to the authors or the publisher of the textbook.
+Secondly, painfully and hilariously at the same time, the authors want our fourteen year old eighth grade children to learn and know that, even as consistently poor as our country has been — making it into the list of five or ten poorest countries in the world many times — and even as consistently plagued by social problems throughout the modern history of country as we have been, our local issues are secondary to the “bigger issues” in “today’s world”.

-Reading like a propaganda literature a royal autocrat would produce to brainwash his subjects, had this textbook been from my student days back in the seventies and eighties, I wouldn’t have batted an eye.
+Reading like a propaganda literature a royal autocrat and/or his cronies would produce to brainwash his subjects, had this textbook been from my student days back in the seventies and eighties, I wouldn’t have batted an eye.

 The King and his cronies, prior to 1990, did everything they could to prevent his subjects from acquiring higher level thinking skills, forget about doing what they could to make them independent thinkers.
 Pretty much all of the locally-published propaganda literature (ahem, textbooks) then, were produced by the government.
 The education system was set up to basically further the ethnic and nationalistic agenda of the King and the ruling class.
 There was NO reason for them to provide an education that could breed a population that might challenge his “birth-given right” to the throne and his family’s “right” to the resources and riches of the country.